omaroswr/ZTP_lab_build/lab_build_5_upgrade.md

 # Image Upgrade using TALM:

-Start by creating a working directly for the upgrade.
+Start by creating a working directory for the upgrade.
 Lets call this directory `fleet`

 ```
 mkdir ~/5g-deployment-lab/ztp-repository/policies/fleet